 A ‘Dancing With the Stars’ alum escaped Ukraine.
-Wracked by survivor’s guilt, he says he’s returning to Europe.
+Racked by survivor’s guilt, he says he’s returning to Europe.

 Chmerkovskiy was born in the Ukrainian city of Odessa in 1980 when it was still part of the Soviet Union.
 He lived there until age 14 when his family emigrated to the United States.
 He’d been back in his homeland since September working on various television and dance projects, including “World of Dance UA,” a reality competition series, according to CNN.

-Chmerkovskiy “fell back in love” with Ukraine during that time, although he said he never stopped loving his homeland.
+Chmerkovskiy “fell back in love” with Ukraine during that time, although he said he had never stopped loving his homeland.
 Still, spending months there brought on a realization.
 “I know who these people are.
 I know now who this country is, what it represents, what it stands for,” he said in an Instagram video while standing on a Kyiv balcony just hours after the Russians launched their invasion.

 His wife wrote on Instagram that her family’s lives “are forever changed” and “our sole focus is on this war.”
 On Monday, after saying he’s still experiencing “survivor’s remorse,” Chmerkovskiy told CNN he intends to return to Eastern Europe next week to help his fellow Ukrainians.